Eastern cave bat

 The eastern cave bat or Troughton's forest bat (Vespadelus troughtoni) is a species of vesper bat in the family Vespertilionidae.
-It is found only in Australia, where it lives in caves along the east coast and in adjacent inland ranges.
+It is found only in Australia, where it lives in caves along the east coast of Queensland and New South Wales, and in adjacent inland ranges.

+This species is similar in appearance to and may easily be mistaken for other microbats that share its range, such as the large-footed myotis Myotis macropus.